 All housing and body parts of the experimental setup have no conductive connection to the capsule structure in any way.
 Each ground of all setup devices is directly interconnected to the ground of the experiment battery pack.
 Please consider that analog outputs are always referenced to CCS' ground and thus cannot be used in such an isolated configuration.
-Additionally, the jumper interconnecting both grounds of the battery packs in the PDU must be removed to separate the experiment battery pack ground for the internal capsule units.
+Additionally, the jumper interconnecting both grounds of the battery packs in the PDU must be removed to separate the experiment battery pack ground from the battery pack ground for the internal capsule units.